mmbman/Katagiri/1987-03-13-Bendowa-Talk-3.md

 #### 1:09:03

-**Question:** Is *jijiyu samadhi* a different state than, for example, *shikantaza*?
+**Question:** Is *jijuyu samadhi* a different state than, for example, *shikantaza*?

 **Katagiri Roshi:** Same.

 **Questioner:** Same?

 **Katagiri Roshi:** Same.
-But *jijiyu samadhi* is [the] *contents* of shikantaza.
-If you do shikantaza, very naturally shikantaza is presented as presented as *jijiyu samadhi*.
+But *jijuyu samadhi* is [the] *contents* of shikantaza.
+If you do shikantaza, very naturally shikantaza is presented as presented as *jijuyu samadhi*.
 That is the quality of shikantaza.

-**Questioner:** And then *jijiyu samadhi*, is it different than Ocean Seal Samadhi?
+**Questioner:** And then *jijuyu samadhi*, is it different than Ocean Seal Samadhi?

 **Katagiri Roshi:** That is a different term.
 Ocean Seal Samadhi is a little bit more philosophical: according to the *Avatamsaka Sutra*, explaining how the world is existent, and how the world is structured, reflecting and interpenetrated, interconnected.
 That is the Ocean Seal Samadhi.
 So everything becomes already in the Ocean Seal Samadhi, we can say.
 Ocean Seal Samadhi means all sentient beings – trees, birds, winter, clouds and skies – all are interpenetrated, under the illumination of Vairochana Buddha.

 So from this point, already the trees are what they ought to be, and the winter is what it ought to be.
 So, there is no space to discuss “I like” or “I don’t like.”
 Winter is winter.
 And the trees are trees.
 Snow is snow.
 Like this.
 That [is the meaning of] Ocean Seal Samadhi.

-**Questioner:** So you can experience that and be experiencing *jijiyu samadhi* at the same time?
+**Questioner:** So you can experience that and be experiencing *jijuyu samadhi* at the same time?

 **Katagiri Roshi:** Mm-hmm.
 Well, actually, we have to experience [it].
 “We have to experience” means we have to taste that Ocean Seal Samadhi in zazen.
 Okay?
-And then it is called *jijiyu samadhi*.
+And then it is called *jijuyu samadhi*.

 #### 1:11:57